alexsio03/senior-project/README.md

 - **ViewModel:** The `BluetoothService` class acts as the ViewModel, handling Bluetooth connectivity, data processing, and business logic.
 - **View:** The `ContentView` utilizes SwiftUI to present the user interface, observing the ViewModel's published properties to reflect real-time data.

+### Hardware Integration

+- **Arduino MKR WiFi 1010:** The Arduino serves as the bridge between the EMG sensors and the iOS application.
+It collects raw sensor data, processes it to determine strain levels, and transmits this information via Bluetooth to the StrainTracker app.

+- **EMG Monitor Chip and Sensors:** These components detect electrical activity produced by muscles during exercise.
+The data captured by the sensors is sent to the Arduino for processing.

+### Bluetooth Connectivity

+- **CoreBluetooth Framework:** StrainTracker utilizes Apple's CoreBluetooth framework to manage Bluetooth Low Energy (BLE) communications.
+The `BluetoothService` class handles scanning for peripherals, establishing connections, and receiving data from the Arduino.

+- **Data Transmission:** The Arduino is programmed to send strain data over BLE using a specific service and characteristic UUID.
+StrainTracker listens to these characteristics, parses the incoming data, and updates the UI accordingly.

 ## Screenshots

 ![StrainTracker Dashboard](path_to_dashboard_screenshot)

-*Figure 2: Dashboard displaying strain metrics and real-time chart.*
+*Figure 1: Dashboard displaying strain metrics and real-time chart.*

 ![StrainTracker Chart](path_to_chart_screenshot)

-*Figure 3: Interactive chart visualizing strain over time.*
+*Figure 2: Interactive chart visualizing strain over time.*

 ## Conclusion

 StrainTracker provides a comprehensive solution for monitoring and analyzing workout performance in real-time.
-By leveraging Bluetooth connectivity and robust data processing, it delivers valuable insights to help users optimize their training regimens effectively.
+By integrating Arduino-based hardware with robust Bluetooth connectivity and efficient data processing, it delivers valuable insights to help users optimize their training regimens effectively.